Audi A3 Saloon review

 From launch, buyers will be able to choose between two petrol and two diesel engines.
 Starting with petrol, there's a 1.0-litre three-cylinder turbo with 108bhp badged 30 TFSI, along with a 1.5-litre four-cylinder badged 35 TFSI that gets 148bhp.
 The latter benefits from mild-hybrid hardware, helping it save fuel and providing some extra pulling power when accelerating.

 A six-speed manual gearbox is fitted to the '30' versions, with a new design to improve efficiency.
 Opt for the 35 TDi and a seven-speed S tronic gearbox is the only option, with fast gear changes and less of the low speed roughness that could make it tricky to manoeuvre at low speeds in the old car.
 The chassis is an updated version of the VW Group's MQB platform, and the A3 Saloon feels similarly reassuring and planted.
 Adaptive suspension is also offered, giving the driver different stiffness settings to choose from.
+Even in the most comfortable setting, body roll is well contained in faster corners, while Sport mode gives a slightly sharper setup.
 The handling is secure and stable rather than involving or exciting.

 Interior & comfort